How Much Does It Cost to Ship a 70 Pounds Package? (2026)

 Frequently Asked Questions

 FedEx Ground is typically the cheapest for 70 lb packages, starting at $43.00.
 While USPS Ground Advantage starts at $42.00, FedEx rates scale better over distance and often end up $3-5 cheaper for cross-country routes.
-Compare exact rates for your origin and destination using a shipping calculator.
+Compare exact rates for your origin and destination before you commit.
+If you ship heavy parcels often, Ship Intelligence does that comparison automatically and picks the cheapest valid rate for each order.

 Yes, 70 lbs is the maximum weight USPS accepts for any package.
 USPS Ground Advantage costs $42.00 to $75.00 for a 70 lb package.
 If your item weighs even slightly more than 70 lbs, you'll need to use FedEx or UPS, which accept packages up to 150 lbs.

 It depends on the rates.
 Two 35 lb packages might cost roughly $20-30 each via USPS Ground Advantage ($40-60 total), which could be comparable to one 70 lb package at $42-75.
 Splitting also reduces the risk of damage and avoids heavy-package surcharges.
 However, you'll need two boxes and more packing materials.
-Compare total costs for your specific situation.
+Compare total costs for your specific situation before deciding.

 Ship 70 Pounds Packages for Less